areenberg/MDPSolver/README.md

 pip install mdpsolver
 ```

-After the installation, MDPSolver works *out of the box*.
+MDPSolver works *out of the box* on Linux.

 ## Windows